percona/postgres/contrib/pg_tde/documentation/docs/index/tde-limitations.md

 # Limitations of pg_tde

+AÅ: We should mention that WAL encryption isn't yet ready for use rather than mentioning pg_rewind specifically.

 * Keys in the local keyfile are stored unencrypted.
 For better security we recommend using the Key management storage.
 * System tables are currently not encrypted.
 This means that statistics data and database metadata are currently not encrypted.